delta-one/linux/Documentation/hwmon/corsair-psu.rst

 interface of the HXi and RMi series.
-These power supplies provide access to a micro-controller with 2 attached temperature sensors, 1 fan rpm sensor, 4 sensors for volt levels, 4 sensors for power usage and 4 sensors for current levels and additional non-sensor information like uptimes.
+These power supplies provide access to a micro-controller with 2 attached temperature sensors, 1 fan rpm sensor, 4 sensors for volt levels, 4 sensors for power usage and 4 sensors for current levels and addtional non-sensor information like uptimes.

 Sysfs entries